Singapore Polytechnic stabbing

-On 22 November 1990, 20-year-old National Serviceman Lee Teck Sang (李德生 Lǐ Déshēng), who deserted from his army and hid himself at the campus of Singapore Polytechnic (where Lee was an alumnus) for 17 days, used a knife to murder a 45-year-old lecturer during a robbery.
-The victim, Tan Chin Liong (陈振隆 Chén Zhènlóng), died as a result of being stabbed three times.
-Although Lee claimed that he only meant to rob and the stabbing was meant to incapacitate Tan, the High Court rejected Lee's defence and found Lee guilty of murdering Tan, and sentenced him to death.
+On 22 November 1990, 45-year-old Tan Chin Liong (陈振隆 (陳振隆, Tân Chín-liông)), a lecturer at Singapore Polytechnic, was fatally stabbed on campus grounds by 20-year-old National Serviceman Lee Teck Sang (李德生; Pha̍k-fa-sṳ: Lí Tet-sâng).
+Lee, a graduate of Singapore Polytechnic, had deserted his military unit 17 days earlier and remained hidden at the campus grounds since.
+Although Lee claimed that he only meant to rob Tan and that the stabbing was meant to incapacitate Tan, the High Court rejected Lee's defence and found Lee guilty of murder, sentencing him to death.
 Lee's appeal was dismissed and he was hanged on 29 July 1994.

 Murder

 On the morning of 22 November 1990, at 7:15 a.m., a lecturer discovered one of his senior colleagues lying dead on the seventh floor corridor outside his office at the Dover Road campus of Singapore Polytechnic.

 The victim was identified as 45-year-old Tan Chin Liong, a lecturer from the Electronics and Communication Engineering department of the polytechnic.
 He sustained a total of three stab wounds, with one on his abdomen and two on his chest.
 Preliminary investigations by the Singapore Police Force also determined that the possible motive behind Tan's death was robbery and Tan was possibly attacked at around 5:00 a.m. to 7:00 a.m., at most a couple of hours before the body was discovered.
 The police also noticed a blood trail coming from the victim's body, and followed the bloodstains to the female toilet on the sixth floor.
 Inside, they arrested a man who was hiding inside one of the cubicles.
 The young bespectacled man was wearing only a pair of white shorts, and two bags were seized from the toilet; one of them contained a bloodstained shirt and a knife.
 The suspect was also identified as a former student of the polytechnic, having graduated early in 1990, and he was also a deserter of National Service.

 The brutal killing of Tan brought shock to his brother and many people present at the campus, and it disrupted the lessons of many students at the polytechnic.
 Reportedly, they showed outrage at the suspect's brutal conduct and sadness for Tan, who was known to be a good teacher and kind-hearted person.
 The school staff of the polytechnic also stated that they would introduce the necessary measures to tighten the security on the campus to prevent similar incidents from happening.

 The bespectacled suspect, 20-year-old Lee Teck Sang, was charged with murder on 23 November 1990, a day after his arrest.

 Lee's case was later transferred to the High Court in June 1991, with a trial pending to be scheduled to take place on a later date.